warp-contracts/smartweave-loot/docs/LOOT_CONTRACT_TUTORIAL.md

   return { state };
 }
 ```
-As you can see the `getOwner` function also doesn't change the contract state, while the `transfer` function updates the owner of some asset.
-This interaction will require sending a transaction to Arweave and will the sender will need to pay some fee in AR tokens.
+As you can see, the `getOwner` function also doesn't change the contract state, while the `transfer` function updates the owner of the provided asset.
+This interaction will require sending a transaction to Arweave and the sender will need to pay some fee in AR tokens.

 #### Implement `generate` method
 Great!
 Now we can implement the core function for the whole contract.